National Recycling Week

 How can I recycle items that cannot go in the yellow lid bin?

-Our new My Waste Bin app has some great features to help you recycle.
+Our My Waste Bin app has some great features to help you recycle.
 Find out where you can recycle household batteries, mobile phones, find your nearest Return and Earn point and more!
 Download the app today.

 For even more items head to the A-Z of Waste, this extensive list will guide you on how to dispose of a wide range of different items.
 The A-Z can be accessed via the app or from our website.